Is Antarctica Guarded? Can I Go There Without Permission?

 Yes, you can go to Antarctica on an organized tour, this might be on an Antarctic cruise or you can fly there and stay at a campsite.
 However, you cannot go there on your own because the Antarctic treaty requires you to get permission from your home country or the country you will pass through.

+Is it illegal to go to Antarctica?
 What Would Happen if You Visited Antarctica Without Permission?

 Let’s say you manage to sneak into Antarctica, perhaps aboard one of the tourist ships or planes that visit, what would happen to you?